streamlit/docs/content/get-started/installation/cloud-quickstart.md

    Your changes are now saved to your GitHub repository.
 Community Cloud will immediately reflect the changes in your deployed app.

-1. (Optional) Return to the "**My apps**" section of your workspace at <a href="https://share.streamlit.io" target="_blank">share.streamlit.io</a>.
-Click on your app to see your updated, published app.
+1. Optional: To see your updated, published app, return to the "**My apps**" section of your workspace at <a href="https://share.streamlit.io" target="_blank">share.streamlit.io</a>, and click on your app.

 ## Learn Streamlit fundamentals

-If you haven't learned Streamlit's basic concepts yet, nows a great time to go to [Fundamentals](/get-started/fundamentals).
+If you haven't learned Streamlit's basic concepts yet, this is a great time to go to [Fundamentals](/get-started/fundamentals).
 Use your codespace to walk through and try basic Streamlit commands.
-When finished, come back here to learn how to clearn up your codespace.
+When finished, come back here to learn how to clean up your codespace.

 ## Stop or delete your codespace